Mellanox/ngc_multinode_perf/README.md

 ```

 * The number of tunnels should not exceed the number of IPs configured on the NICs.

-## Perftest with CUDA

-* The nvidia-peermem driver should be loaded.

-For running with CUDA, Perftest should be built with CUDA support.

 ## Download the latest stable version